johnnywycliffe/EInkSlideshowDisplay/README.md

 Choose the editor of your choice, assuming nano (1).

-In the crontab file add `@reboot ./slideshow-display/main.py` then press "ctrl+x" to close nano, then y to save the changes, then enter to save the cron file.
+In the crontab file add `@reboot python3 slideshow-display/main.py` then press "ctrl+x" to close nano, then "y" to save the changes, then enter to save the cron file.

-Argumants can be added after the line as normal, I.E. `@reboot ./slideshow-display/main.py -d 30 -s 0.7`
+Arguments can be added after the line as normal, I.E. `@reboot python3 slideshow-display/main.py -d 30 -s 0.7`

 ## Known issues